 Japan’s geography has a wide range of climates, from snowy Hokkaido to Tropical Okinawa, and certain regions have been particularly fruitful for citrus growth (pun, absolutely intended).
 The region known as Setonaikai in Japanese has the perfect climate for citrus.
 Setonaikai is the Seto Inland Sea, and the land surrounding it on the edges of Honshu, Kyushu, and Shikoku make up its coast.
 Now, on to the fruits!

 The Mikan is the most popular citrus in Japan and is a common remedy to natsubate.
 It’s a hybrid of a mandarin and a pomelo native to Japan, with a higher percentage of pomelo DNA (about 22%) than most hybrids.
 It is sweet, seedless, and peels easily.
 It’s also been called Cold Hardy Mandarin, Satsuma Mandarin, Satsuma Orange, and Tangerine (a broad term applied to many Mandarin/Pomelo hybrids) in English.
 It is native to Kagoshima Prefecture (formerly called Satsuma), the southernmost prefecture of Kyushu, but is mostly grown in Ehime and Wakayama, both in the region of Setonaikai.
 Its peel makes a wonderful addition to tea, brightening the flavor and adding a wonderful fragrance.
-Try it in our Satsumarche Komikan Tea!
+Try it in our Handmade Mikan Candy or Pom Ponjuice Mikan Orange Mochi!

 This is the second most widely cultivated citrus fruit in Japan after the Mikan.
 It is a cross between a Dancy Tangerine and another Mandarin variety, with a thicker peel than a Mikan and a more tart, bitter flavor, but still more sweet than a grapefruit.
 The flesh has an impressive fragrance when peeled.
-Its great flavor is part of why we made sure to get out hands on some Iyokan Mandarin Orange Kit Kats this past Spring!
+Its great flavor is part is on display in this amazing Candied Iyokan Peel!
 Today, 80% of Iyokan cultivation happens in Ehime prefecture.

 Yuzu has been making a name for itself on the global culinary scene, popping up in cocktails and many an adventurous baker’s Instagram.
 It’s a versatile fruit with good tang and sweetness, and is mainly used for its zest and juice, which are similar to a grapefruit in flavor, with hints of mandarin orange.
 It grows wild in Tibet and central China but is most widely cultivated in South Korea and Japan.
-We love it for its wonderful aroma and the intense flavor it imparts, which is why we chose 3 Yuzu-flavored snacks for our July 2018 Bokksu: Handmade Yuzu Candy, Olive Oil Senbei Yuzu Pepper, and Satsumarche Yuzu Ryoku Tea.
+We love it for its wonderful aroma and the intense flavor it imparts.
+Looking to try it out?
+You won't be disappointed with the wide variety of yuzu flavored snacks Japan has to offer!

 This very tart fruit is native to the Ryukyu island chain (which includes Okinawa) and Taiwan.
 It is green when young and turns yellow when ripe, and its unique tart flavor makes it an interesting alternative to lemon and lime for garnishing and flavoring.
 Its potent flavor partners with salt and soy sauce in this addictive Mini Fried Rice Cracker Shiquasa Salt.